-7,250 ft.
-(2,160 m) elevation.
-An open area with sledding hills two miles (3.2 km) north of the General Sherman Tree.
-After snowstorms, it may take several hours before plows can get the area open for the day.
-Cross-country skis and snowshoes are available for rent and snowplay gear is for sale at Wuksachi Lodge.
+The Wolverton Snowplay Area is located at the end of the Wolverton Road at an elevation of 7,250 feet (2,160 meters).
+It is located two miles (3.2 km) north of the General Sherman Tree.
+After storms, it may take hours to open this road as plows must clear the main road first.
+When the Wuksachi Lodge is open, cross-country skis and snowshoes are typically available for rent and snowplay gear is for sale.

 Hypothermia is a dangerous condition that can occur year-round.
 To avoid it, stay dry and snack often.
 If others don't respond to the need for warmer clothes or are stumbling, forgetful, or extremely tired and drowsy, get warm and sugary drinks into them immediately.
 Get them into dry clothing, sleeping bags, and shelter.
 Keep an eye on children who are wet or cold from snowplay.